 You can still download all financial reports for these providers if you have the right user role.
-Simply choose a different provider from the menu in Payments and Financial Reports, and on the other pages on iTunes Connect.
-To download your reports without using iTunes Connect, use our command line tool, Reporter.
+Simply choose a different provider from the menu in Payments and Financial Reports.
+To download your reports without using iTunes Connect, use our command-line tool, Reporter.

 Your financial reports are presented as groups of transactions, displayed in distinct rows.
 Each row represents a unique combination of a book, transaction type (product type identifier), price (proceeds/customer Price), store, sale or return and promo (if applicable).
 Each of the columns reference different aspects of a group of transactions.
 The columns presented are detailed in the Payments and Financial Reports Guide.

 iTunes Connect is displaying payment information for payments made beginning with the July 2010 reports.
 Prior payment related information is not available.

 If you see multiple Name and Number combinations in a drop down menu at the top, it indicates that more than one Legal Entity has been associated with the account.
 Each option for selection corresponds to different Legal Entity that has been reported to and/or paid.